isabella232/document-services.en/help/usecases/ddppdfembedapi.md

 *  **Lightbox**: the PDF displays as a layer on top of your webpage

-It is recommended to use the in-line embed mode for whitepapers and the code generator later to embed a PDF in our application.
+It is recommended to use the in-line embed mode for whitepapers and the code generator later to embed a PDF in the application.

 ## Creating an in-line embed mode page